Who says soup is for winter only? Our simple Tomato Basil Bisque with Parmesan Crisps is perfect for any time of the year.

 - Garnish with fresh basil and serve immediately.

 Tips and Tricks:1.
-We like to put about 12 x 1 tbsp of shredded parmesan on baking paper and into the oven at 400F/200C for 5-10 minutes until golden as crisp.
+We like to put about 12 x 1 tablespoon of shredded parmesan on baking paper and into the oven at 400F/200C for 5-10 minutes until golden as crisp.
 These little cheese rounds are great for dipping into the soup.